validation-and-verification-istic/Project-2017-2018/README.md

 ## Assignement

 Each group of students shall choose one of the assignements.
 Each of these explore an aspect of software testing.
-It must be implemented in java as a maven project.
+It must be implemented in Java as a Maven project.
 The evaluation will focus on both the quality of the tool and its test suite.
 Systematic controls will be performed by the end of sessions 4 and 7.
 Final deadline will be on December 22nd 23:59 PM CET.
 See [Deadlines](#deadlines) section for more details.

 ### Assignement 1: Static Analysis